craftedbygc/e/README.md

-`e` is a library which combines a eventBus/emitter, DOM events management, delegated events, and event-based utils into a single lightweight and performant library.
+`E` is a library which combines a eventBus/emitter, DOM events management, delegated events, and event-based utils into a single lightweight and performant library.

-`e` works in all major browsers and IE11.
+`E` works in all major browsers and IE11.
 It includes any polyfills it needs to work in IE11 by default.
 * [Getting started](#getting-started)
 * [Adding DOM Events](#dom-events)
 * [Adding Delegated events](#delegated-events)